 Figure 2.
 Distribution of Dicots and Monocots

-The analysis of the origin of alien species shows that 58 species were originated from Tropical America contributed the highest number (28 %) of invasions. followed by Tropical Africa with 28 species that share (14%) of alien flora.
+The analysis of the origin of alien species shows that 58 species originated from Tropical America and contributed the highest number (28 %) of invasions, followed by Tropical Africa with 28 species that share (14%) of alien flora.
 Mexico (21), China (17), South America (14), Central America (12), Africa (10), America, Madagascar and the Mediterranean each contribute (8), Afghanistan and Brazil 5 species each.
 Egypt (4), Australia (3), Central Asia and West Indies with 2 species each (Figure 3).

 Figure 3.
 Nativity of alien plants of the Haveri district